Story

 Succession: Oldest son

 House Lynx rarely gathers with other great houses, and they kept out of the war between Queen Mathilda Moon and Lord Victor Redmoor 20 years ago.
 Even in the current war, they were very late to react.
 Lord Lynx had finally given his full support to his King Victor Redmoor, but the younger brother Lord General Vitus gathered all the troops behind him and turned on his brother’s orders.
 So now Lord Lynx sits in Moon Keep supporting King Redmoor, while his family and people are on the other side, having officially sworn allegiance to House Moon.
-Many whisper the word “traitor” in either direction, but there is no doubt that Lord General Vitus turning on King Victor Redmoor was adamant to him losing the war.
+Many whisper the word ‘traitor’ in either direction, but there is no doubt that Lord General Vitus turning on King Victor Redmoor was instrumental in losing him the war.

 House Oakleaf (extinguished)